microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/bonus.md

 Since the agent now supports additional capability, update the instructions accordingly to reflect this enhancement.

-- In the same **main.tsp** file, update INSTRUCTIONS constant to have additional directives for the agent.
+- In the **prompts/instructions.tsp** file, update INSTRUCTIONS constant to have additional directives for the agent for new capability.
 Replace the const with below snippet:

 ```typespec